Things to Know Before Buying a Plastering Trowel

 A good plastering trowel will have a strong yet flexible blade that will stand up to wear and tear and hold its shape.
 If you have a lot of plastering to do, then it is worth investing in a professional quality trowel.
 This will make the job easier and ensure you get a better finish.
-However, for small patching jobs, or areas where the finish is not so essential, then a cheaper trowel will suffice.
+However, for small patching jobs, or areas where the finish is not so essential, a cheaper trowel will suffice.

-However, stainless steel blades do tend to lose their shape over time.
-The is where it is worth investing in the best quality possible.
+Note that stainless steel blades can lose their shape over time so try and invest in the best quality possible.
 For example, the Marshalltown Gold Stainless Steel Permashape Trowels will hold their shape and not distort or bend.

-When applying a first coast the finish is not important so most trowels will do the job.
+When applying a first coat the finish is not important so most trowels will do the job.
 However, the finishing coat will need to be perfectly smooth and you cannot achieve this without a trowel that is perfectly flat, clean, smooth and free from nicks.

 What size plastering trowel should I buy?